bkupidura/meact/README.md

 > curl localhost:8080/api/action/mqtt -H "Content-Type: application/json" --data '{"data":{"asd": 10, "bsd": 20}, "topic":"xyz"}'

 Screens can be found at [Dashboard screens](https://github.com/bkupidura/mgw/tree/master/docs/img/dashboard)

+#### map.svg
+File used to visualize location of boards on SVG image.
+This image can be plan of yours home.

+To create SVG image you can use any [svg editor](http://svg-edit.googlecode.com/svn-history/r1771/trunk/editor/svg-editor.html)

+Example svg can be found in api/static/map.svg.example

+Dashboard maps boards to SVG elements by SVG 'id' tag.
+Tag should be in format 'board-BOARD_ID'.

 ### Aggregate metric
 In example dir you can find python script which can be used to aggregate data in DB.